cppchedy/CFG-Generator/README.md

 decomposition of the response into connected basic blocks.

-the function **compile** take the source code, the compilerId, an obj(explained later) and the id of the block in which it displays the control flow graphas as inputs and perform decompistion on the assembly code.
+the function **compile** take the source code, the compilerId, an obj(explained later) and the id of the block in which it displays the control flow graph as inputs and perform decompostion on assembly code.

 ```JS
     var codesource = "int main() { return 0;}";